Dagbani language

-Dagbani (or Dagbane), also known as Dagbanli and Dagbanle, is a Gur language spoken in Ghana and Northern Togo.
-Its native speakers are estimated around 3,160,000.
-This number increases to more than 6,000,000 if mutually intelligible languages such as mamprusi are added.
-It is a compulsory subject in primary and junior high school in the Dagbon Kingdom, which covers the north eastern part of Ghana.
-Dagbani is the most widely spoken language in northern Ghana, especially among tribes overseen by the King of Dagbon, the Yaa-Naa.
+Dagbani (or Dagbane), also known as Dagbanli or Dagbanle, is a Gur language spoken in Ghana and Northern Togo.
+Its native speakers are estimated around 1,170,000.
+Dagbani is the most widely spoken language in northern Ghana, specifically among the tribes that fall under the authority of the King of Dagbon, known as the Yaa-Naa.
+Dagbon is a traditional kingdom situated in northern Ghana, and the Yaa-Naa is the paramount chief or king who governs over the various tribes and communities within the Dagbon kingdom.

-It is closely related to and mutually intelligible with the Mampelle language, also spoken in Northern Region, Ghana.
-Dagbani is also similar to the other languages of the same subgroup spoken in this region, the Dagaare and Wali languages, spoken in Upper West Region of Ghana, and the Frafra language, spoken in Upper East Region of Ghana.
+Dagbani is closely related to and mutually intelligible with Mampruli, Nabit, Talni, Kamara, Kantosi, and Hanga, also spoken in Northern, North East, Upper East, and Savannah Regions.
+It is also similar to the other members of the same subgroup spoken in other regions, including Dagaare and Wali, spoken in Upper West Region of Ghana, along with Frafra and Kusaal, spoken in the Upper East Region of the country.

-In Togo

-In Togo, Dagbani is spoken in the Savanes Region at the border with Ghana.
+In Togo, Dagbani is spoken in the Savanes Region on the border with Ghana.